dengdizzy/TMOTOR-ELEC/README.md

 # tmotor-unified-targets
-This is tmotor FC unified targets.
+This is tmotor FC unified targets./n
-Trying to build it.
+Trying to bulid it.